Skip to Content

 During both of our trips to San Francisco (one in July and one in October), we were only lucky enough to have a clear view of the Golden Gate Bridge for a couple of days, but it was covered in fog the other days.

-Funny fact, the fog that surrounds the Golden Gate Bridge has a name.
 The locals call the fog Karl.
 Karl even has a social media following!

-While you must pay a fee if you cross San Francisco’s Golden Gate Bridge in a vehicle, you can walk or bike across for free.
-Biking the Golden Gate Bridge is a very popular activity to do in the San Francisco Bay area.
+While you must pay a fee to cross San Francisco’s Golden Gate Bridge in a vehicle, you can walk or bike across for free.

 If you’re interested in biking across the bridge, consider this Guided Bike Tour Across the Golden Gate that also takes you down to the charming town of Sausalito.

-2. Fisherman’s Wharf & Pier 39
+Fisherman’s Wharf & Pier 39

 Planning a trip to San Francisco?
 Check out our list of the top attractions and tours in San Francisco so that you can make the most of your time here. #sanfrancisco #visitsanfrancisco #sanfranciscoattractions #whattodoinsanfrancisco